Oil field redevelopment

 A contract was awarded to McDermott International in October 2015 for the engineering, procurement, construction and installation (EPCI) of four wellhead jackets.

 McDermott’s teams, based in Dubai, will perform the essential design engineering and procurement.
 Fabrication of jackets will also be performed at McDermott’s Dubai fabrication facility.
-Installation will be done by vessels provided by McDermott’s global fleet.
+The installation will be done by vessels provided by McDermott’s global fleet.

 Swansea Surveys provided surveying expertise for onshore redevelopment activities that included real-time solutions for issues.